LukasMurdock/LukasMurdock.github.io/_pages/about.md

 ## About The Development of This Website

+Looking at my email logs, I started building a site somewhere on or before December 29, 2018, on Squarespace.
+But I soon felt constricted by their customizability.
+I realized I could have complete customizability limited only by my skills if I rolled my own, and it would be free by utilizing developer tiers.

 The first commit to this site was on July 3, 2019.

 (This is a better version of the [About this website](/about-this-website/) I posted April 17, 2020.)